xPuls3/racing-review/README.md

 First launch requries desktop mode to sign-in.

-# Grand Turismo 4

-Comes with a default controller deadzone that makes fine steering difficult.
-Use anti-deadzone to remove it, and the handling becomes great.

-Car handling is less detailed, but still holds up today.

-Developed by Sony's Polyphony.
-Only available on PlayStation 2.

-# Project Cars 2

-Input handling on controller isn't great, even with tweaking the oversteer or understeer appears unpredictable.

-**Steam Deck Unsupported**
-**ProtonDB Platinum**

 # Nascar Heat 5

 Input handling on controller isn't great, difficult to corner on oval tracks.